AnantharamanLab/CheckAMG/README.md

                         been assigned a functional annotation using the CheckAMG database to be considered for contextual analysis. (default: 0.2).
   -c COV_FRACTION, --cov_fraction COV_FRACTION
-                        Minimum fallback covered fraction (of the user viral protein) for HMM alignments when database-provided cutoffs are not available (default:
+                        Minimum covered fraction (of the user viral protein) for HMM alignments (default: 0.5).
-                        0.5).
+  -e EVALUE, --evalue EVALUE
+                        Maximum fallback E-value for HMM alignments when database-provided cutoffs are not available (default: 1e-05).
   -b BIT_SCORE, --bit_score BIT_SCORE
                         Minimum fallback bit score for HMM alignments when database-provided cutoffs are not available (default: 50).